djellemah/jch/README.md

 Is designed in a modular way so you can use it as a base for filtering json.
 Somewhat like `jq`.

-Might grow into some kind of path-filtering languages, like jsonpath or xpath.
+Might grow into some kind of path-filtering language, like jsonpath or xpath.

 # Download a release